Is2dann/IcemanMedia2/README.md

 I wanted to go simple yet stylish on the design.
 The whole website uses only one font (cursive) and the color scheme is basically tan (#E4DCD1) and black (#000000).
 Has a black brick background and a hint of (aqua) resembling "ice" to spice up some parts (see "send it" button).
+__Note: The font has been changed to Papyrus for compatibility reasons.__

 ### Existing features